 Mobile wallets are free and secure.
 After you have stored your information in the mobile wallet, you can protect it with biometrics.
 When you make a purchase in a store, you can make a contactless payment.
 You can also use your mobile wallet online.

 The best part is that each transaction is encoded.
 The vendor you are paying never receives your credit card information.
 Instead, they get a one-time code that is good only for the transaction in question.
-Popular mobile wallets include Google Pay, Apple Pay and Samsung Pay.
+Popular mobile wallets include Google Wallet, Apple Pay and Samsung Pay.

 #6: Virtual Credit Card Numbers